CodeQueen-AI/Q4-Learning/Task-07/Question2/README.md

 print(codequeen_bot(user_input))
 ```

----

 ## ✅ Output

 ```
-[Simulated AI Response to]: You are a helpful assistant that only responds in haikus.
+[Simulated AI Response to]: You are a helpful assistant that only responds in haikus
 User: What is recursion?
 ```

----

 ## 🌟 Summary